 Parents have certain rights and responsibilities for their children, and courts recognize this by awarding visitation rights and child support after a divorce.
 However, if a child is born out of wedlock, establishing paternity, and therefore parental rights of the father, can be more challenging.

-Once a child has left the hospital in which they were born, the question of paternity can still linger.
+Once a child has left the hospital after birth, the question of paternity can still linger.
 And when that becomes a problem, you deserve help from a firm with the experience you need.
-At Koiles Pratt Family Law Group, we have assisted clients across north Boston and Essex county with any paternity issue.
+At Koiles Pratt Family Law Group, we have assisted clients throughout the Greater Boston Area with paternity issues.

 In Massachusetts, a child is designated to receive child support and other financial support until the age of emancipation.
-This could be at the age of 18, 21 or 23, depending on the child’s specific circumstances, including:
+The age of emancipation could be at the age of 18, 21 or 23, depending on the child’s specific circumstances, including:

 - Whether the child is enrolled in school